Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 * `merge`
 * `request_reviews`

-To keep this example short, we'll narrow those keys down further to only the keys used within our configuration file:
+To keep this chapter short, we'll narrow those keys down further to only the keys used within our configuration file:

 * `backport`
 * `delete_head_branch`